• Home

 While Playa Coral is one of Puerto Escondido’s most beautiful and romantic beaches, be sure to bring sunscreen plus your own food and drink as the facilities at the abandoned waterpark onsite are not always available.

 Leave valuables at home and use caution when swimming in this area as there is a steep drop-off and the undertow can be strong depending on sea conditions.
+On calm days, Playa Coral is one of the best swimming beaches in Puerto Escondido.

 6. Playa Principal Beach